Construction Executive Institute

 - Communicate what your financial results mean with a deeper understanding

 The ProScan® Assessment is administered over the internet.
-Your logon ID and Password will be provided to you via email.
-The assessment should take about 10 minutes to complete.
+Your ID and password will be provided to you via email.
+The assessment should take about 10 minutes to complete and is due two weeks prior to the CEI course date.

 ProScan® reports measure: